-- 1) Cash payment (or equivalent value in land/buildings) in lieu of providing fractional affordable units (see Section 13.4.1.(c)) shall be based on the formula below. - 2) Cash payment (or equivalent value in land/buildings) in lieu of providing entire affordable units shall be based on the formula below multiplied by two (2), and shall use sales of new construction units only to calculate "B" in the formula below. - 3) Formula
+- 1) Cash payment (or equivalent value in land/buildings) in lieu of providing less than 0.5 fractional affordable units (see Section 13.4.1.(c)) shall be based on the formula below. - 2) Cash payment (or equivalent value in land/buildings) in lieu of providing 0.5 or more entire affordable units shall be based on the formula below multiplied by two (2), and shall use sales of new construction units only to calculate "B" in the formula below. - 3) Formula where, "A" equals the number of affordable units not constructed, in lieu of a cash payment and/or donation of land/buildings.

-For rental units: (A x B x C) where:
+For rental units: (A x B x C)